cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Data Abstraction
       Abstraction of the actual representation of data in storage.

+   Data Pipeline
+      A type of :term:`pipeline`, often not linear in nature and require the performing of complex transformations including forks and joins at the record and feed level.
+They can be configured to perform various functions at different times, including machine-learning algorithms and custom processing.

+   ETL
+      Abbreviation for *extract,* *transform,* and *loading* of data.

    Application Abstraction
       Application abstraction allows the same application to run in multiple environments